 We have designed our English Curriculum to compliment our cross-curricular projects and immerse and highly engage children with English as a subject.
 The intent is to provide creative, real purpose opportunities through writing and reading across the curriculum, which present opportunities for acquiring knowledge, skills and understanding of the English curriculum.

 At St Paul’s C of E we follow the Phonics Letters and Sounds programme.
 This is a phonics resource published by the Department for Education and Skills which consists of six phases.
 Discreet phonics sessions are taught daily and are fun and multi-sensory to appeal to all learning styles.
 We use Phonics Play to help the children learn the first 42 sounds.

-To support early reading development, we support our phonics programme with a range of early reading books, including ‘Jolly Phonics’, ‘Oxford Reading Tree’ and ‘Read, Write Inc’.
-These reading books are all phonetically decodable and allow children to practise the skills for early reading.
+To support early reading development, we support our phonics programme with a range of early reading books.
+These reading books are all phonetically decodable and carefully matched to children's ability.
+This allows children to practise the skills for early reading.
 Children have regular, discreet reading sessions in school and opportunities to take phonetic reading books home on a daily basis are promoted within school.